SamuelDW/midnite-api-php/README.md

 1. Define what information needed recording to be able to complete checks.
 2. Setup the CakePHP project.
+3. Get the initial request working, confirming that the event is being hit.

 ### Issues and challenges.
 1. No idea why, a new project wasn't allowing the type hinting to function properly.
+2. The deposit in a certain amount of time, I've assumed this was in seconds, rather than anything else, if it was in milliseconds, of course the function that deals with this could be handled to deal with milliseconds, or a boolean flag to determine time frames

 ### Possible Improvements

-1. Could potentially do the transaction and in the background check the account, utilising a 202 response
+1. Could potentially do the transaction and in the background check the account, utilising a 202 response and return the full response after it has done processing
+2. In regards to point one, each check could be its own process, and in languages such as Python and JavaScript, make use of async abilities to improve the response speed